 Facing Facts online courses on hate crime monitoring and recording are a mix of bespoke and open access courses.
 They tend to involve 30-40 participants and take place over a period of 4-6 weeks.
 Check out Melissa Sonnino’s blog for an overview of two recent open courses for more information.
 We have also designed programmes for police organisations in Hungary, Ireland, Italy and England and Wales.
-You can also read Lucia Gori’s blog to learn more about developing online learning for the police in Italy.
+You can read Lucia Gori’s blog to learn more about developing online learning for the police in Italy.

 Timeline of developments

 The first thing to do in our research was to set out where we are on the key norms and standards on reporting and recording.
-Telling the story as a timeline shows that although there have been standards in this area as far back as 1965, with the passing of the United Nations Convention on the Elimination of Racial Discrimination (ICERD), it isn’t until only quite recently that intergovernmental bodies and agencies have really focused on giving clear guidance and capacity building to their member states.
+Telling the story as a timeline shows that although there have been standards in this area as far back as 1965, with the passing of the United Nations Convention on the Elimination of Racial Discrimination (ICERD), it isn’t until only quite recently that intergovernmental bodies and agencies have really focused on giving clear guidance and offering capacity building to their member states.

-We have used the timeline to tell the story of how the complex, uneven network of norms that we currently have come about and to show that there is still a long way to go before the value of NGO and CSO hate crime data and the importance of cooperating across NGOs and public authorities is fully acknowledged in the international anti-hate crime community.
+We have used the timeline to tell the story of how the complex, uneven network of norms that we currently have came about and to show that there is still a long way to go before the value of NGO and CSO hate crime data and the importance of cooperating across NGOs and public authorities is fully acknowledged in the international anti-hate crime community.